alijatoi/alijatoi/README.md

 ### Hi 👋 I am Ali Hassan

-I am Junior Application developer who is passionate about learning and implementing new technologies
+I am Application developer who is passionate about learning and implementing new technologies

 - 👯 I’m always open to meaningful collaborations.